 A Discover Pass is required for vehicle access to state parks and recreation lands managed by the Washington State Parks and Recreation Commission, the Washington Department of Fish and Wildlife (WDFW), and the Washington State Department of Natural Resources (DNR).
 One pass can be transferred between two vehicles.
-The fees are as follows (Add $5 transaction/dealer fees at WDFW dealer locations):
+The fees are as follows (add transaction/dealer fees, $5 for the annual Discover Pass and $1.50 for the one-day pass.):

 Annual pass: $30